AFUE: (Annual fuel Utilization Efficiency) An official heat source measurement rating for fireplaces and wall heaters

 Carbon Monoxide: (CO) An odorless, colorless, tasteless poisonous gas.

 Catalytic Combustor: A device used on some wood burning stoves to reduce the temperature at which smoke is ignited.

-Chase: A structure built around, and enclosing, portions of the chimney and in some cases, housing the appliance.
+Chase: A structure built around, and enclosing, potions of the chimney and in some cases, housing the appliance.

 Chimney: The passageway where flue or vent gases and vapors can escape to the outside atmosphere.

 Circulating Firebox: Firebox with slatted ventilation where fans can be installed for air circulation.
 These vents should not be covered.

 Clearance: This is the distance between the stove, fireplace, or chimney to combustible materials needed by the building and fire code.